Welcome to the Sub-Saharan Africa regional community of practice

 Why Join Our Regional Community?

-- Stay up to date with the latest climate change and mental health resources in Sub-Saharan Africa.
+- Stay up to date with the latest climate change and mental health resources in Central and Southern Asia.

 Sub-Saharan Africa research and action agenda